urbit/urbit.org-reloaded/content/docs/glossary/proxies.md

 category = "azimuth"
 +++

-**Proxies** are Ethereum addresses in the [Urbit HD Wallet](/docs/glossary/hdwallet) system that have limited powers.
+**Proxies** are Ethereum addresses in the [Urbit ID](/docs/glossary/azimuth) system that have limited powers.
 They are lower-powered "siblings" of the ownership key, which has the sole power to transfer the assigned Urbit identity.
 Using [Bridge](/docs/glossary/bridge), you can change the Ethereum addresses used for your proxies.
+If you use the [Urbit HD wallet](/docs/glossary/hdwallet), your proxies have already been set.

 There are three types of proxy.